 Sell to a Local Home Buyer

 Selling to a home buyer may be the best option for you in this particular situation.
 They mix the best of both worlds, selling online but without realtor commissions, service fees, or closing costs.
-Furthermore, you would be able to sell as-is and not deal with the hassle of trying to sell a house with foundation crack.
-You would be able to sell your home within days instead of months and get a cash offer within 24-hours.
+Furthermore, you would be able to sell as-is and not deal with the hassle of trying to sell a house with a foundation crack.
+You would be able to sell your home within days instead of months and get a cash offer within 24 hours.
 Sounds like an ideal solution for this selling situation.

 Identify Repair Cost

 Whether you decide to sell a house with a foundation crack or fix the foundation problem, identifying the repair costs is key.
 After you get three opinions and estimates, you may discover that the repair costs aren’t too bad and you can afford to do them before you sell.
 On the flip side, you may find out that the foundation issue was worse than you thought and will cost tens of thousands of dollars to fix.

 In general, the national average cost for foundation repair is $4,488.
 Major repairs that require hydraulic piers can cost $10,000 or more, and minor cracks can cost as low as $500.
 The average homeowner pays between $1,985 and $6,990, according to HomeAdvisor.